Pilot-Aided Simultaneous Communication And Localisation (PASCAL) Under Practical Imperfections: INTRODUCTION

 In the past decades, localisation and communication used to operate in parallel using different types of equipment and network resources.
-However, this traditionally separated design underutilizes the limited resources \cite{ISACan}.
-Therefore, integrated sensing and communication (ISAC) systems have been sought \cite{ISACJarrah1}.
-Compared to the separated localisation and communication systems, the ISAC model allows both systems to share the same network resources and hardware appliances \cite{ISACan}.
+However, this traditionally separated design underutilizes the limited resources.
+Therefore, integrated sensing and communication (ISAC) systems have been sought \cite{ISACJarrah1}-\cite{OJ-COMS3}.
+Compared to the separated localisation and communication systems, the ISAC model allows both systems to share the same network resources and hardware appliances \cite{OJ-COMS4}.
 Even if ISAC is a promising model, most of the existing literature usually ignores the fact that targets to be localised have transceiver units, and most fall in the category of cooperative users.
-Thus, in this work, we aim to use this kind of users and leverage their transceiver units not only for communicating with a base station (BS) actively but also for localisation by utilising the existing pilot symbols in a data frame.
+Thus, in this work, we aim to use this kind of users and leverage their transceiver units to actively send signals to a base station (BS) not only for communicating with the BS but also for localisation by utilising the existing pilot symbols in a data frame.
 It is noteworthy highlighting that the introduced pilot-aided simultaneous communication and localisation (PASCAL) saves significant energy as the signal received at the BS suffers from one-way path loss rather than two-way path loss experienced in conventional radar-like localisation or the localisation conducted in the ISAC model, which typically emits signals toward targets and performs the localisation based on echos.
-PASCAL can be applied to many applications including, but not limited to, unmanned aerial vehicles (UAVs), autonomous driving and Internet of things (IOT) devices, and many location-aware communication services \cite{location-aware communication}.
+PASCAL can be applied to many applications including, but not limited to, unmanned aerial vehicles (UAVs), vehicle-to-everything (V2X) \cite{OJ-COMS5} and Internet of things (IOT) devices, and many location-aware communication services \cite{location-aware communication}.

-Multiple-input-multiple-output (MIMO) is a promising radar technology which can be categorised into two types.
-The first one uses bistatic transmit/receive devices to increase the spatial diversity of the radar cross section (RCS) of the targets, while the second one utilises colocated transmit/receive devices to direct beams toward point targets in the far field \cite{MIMOISAC1}.
-It can be found that the second type of MIMO radars utilises a similar concept to conventional phased-array radars, but it can identify more targets than the phased array, as well as, the received echos are linearly independent which makes it possible to separate the targets at the receiver.
-In addition, the probing signals in the second type of MIMO radars can be optimized to maximize the power around the direction of the targets and minimize the cross-correlation of the echoes to achieve better performance \cite{MIMOISAC2}.